The Best Way to Promote Your Music in 2025

 Promote your music to the right people by using the data on Spotify for Artists |@macleighton

-4. Target the right audience (ads, live shows, content)
+5. Target the right audiences (ads, live shows, content)

 Half of promotion is marketing.
 Now that you have access to analytics on who listens to your music, you can target similar audiences in all your other promotional endeavors.